Terms of Reference

 - The right to use NZSL as a first or preferred language is acknowledged.

-- There are sufficient opportunities and resources for Deaf people, their families/whānau, and other NZSL users to acquire and use NZSL.
+- There are sufficient opportunities and resources for D/deaf people, their families and whānau, and other NZSL users to acquire and use NZSL.

 - NZSL is accessible and available to all NZSL users.

-- Access to sign language is a human right as outlined in the United Nations Convention on the Rights of Persons with Disabilities and other national and international legislation and policy/strategy.
+- recognises that access to and the use of sign language is a human right for Deaf people as outlined in the United Nations Convention on the Rights of Persons with Disabilities and the NZSL Act 2006

-3. The NZSL Board’s purpose is to:
+The Board’s purpose is to:

 - provide expert advice to government and the community on NZSL.

-4. The NZSL Board will:
+The Board will:

-- provide leadership and coordination of the NZSL sector
+- provide leadership of the NZSL sector

 - provide an expert voice on NZSL.

-5. The NZSL Board will:
+The Board will:

-- advise on measures to give effect to NZSL as an official language, including advice on matters relating to the NZSL Act, and advice on the regulation of interpreting standards
+- advise on measures to give effect to NZSL as an official language, including advice on matters relating to the NZSL Act, and advice on the regulation of interpreting standards.

 - refer enquiries/issues to other stakeholders or government agencies as appropriate.

-Strategy and co-ordination
+Strategy and coordination

-6. The NZSL Board will:
+The Board will:

 - build key stakeholder relationships across public, private, and community sectors to achieve joint goals in relation to NZSL.

-7. The NZSL Board will:
+The Board will:

 - report to the Minister for Disability Issues annually, and as required, on matters relating to NZSL